 An Italian beauty, fallen on hard times – starting her career as a budget singer, forced out of business, living in a basement for more than a dozen years, come to my house by sheer accident – and brought to new life and strength by a geek’s love.

-The JEN SX-1000 Synthetone is a charming little late-1970s monosynth, a single-VCO, single-LFO, single-filter, dual-envelope, all-analog machine – although there is a digital frequency divider involved, the infamous and exceedingly rare SGS-M110 [PDF data sheet here].
+The JEN SX-1000 Synthetone is a charming little late-1970s monosynth.
+Its simplicity is its strength, as you can see in the schematic (in Technicolor on JEN modder Cykong’s site here and here): a single-VCO, single-LFO, single-filter, dual-envelope, all-analog machine – although there is a digital frequency divider involved, the infamous and increasingly rare SGS-M110 [PDF data sheet here].
 Its dials do literally go to 11.
 Oh, and you can use it to measure when analog became cool again.

 I fell in love instantly with this little machine for a couple of reasons.
 First, it sounds great, especially the PWM sounds are really a treat.
 Second, it has all the appeals of retro technology, especially the immediacy of analog dials for manipulating sound.
 Third, its simplicity has attracted modders.
 There are quite a few possible additions, modifications and enhancements that stay true to the original character and design of the synth while widening its musical range and power.